 The 'Restore' button is used to recover the default template.
-The user will be able to save his/her own template by clicking on the 'Save Template' icon.
-To load a template, just click on the 'Open
+The user will be able to save his/her own

-Template' button .
+Template' button 2.
 Clicking on 'OK' will save the template in the registry and Mnova will remember it for futures uses.
 The 'Apply' button is used to view the effect of any changes directly on the parameters table without needing to close the 'Customize Parameters' dialog box.